CommerceExperts/open-commerce-search/docs/configuration.md

 - `show-unselected-options`: (default = false) If set to "true" all possible facet values will be returned, even if one of them is used as filter.
 Choosing another filter-option will then toggle the selected filter.
 - `is-multi-select`: (default = false) If set to "true" the behaviour is similar to `show-unselected-options` and additionally choosing another filter-option will filter the result for both of them inclusively (e.g. "blue" or "red").
 - `prefer-variant-on-filter`: (default = false) Set to true, if variant documents should be preferred in the result in case a filter of that facet/field is used.
 This can only be used for facets/fields, that exist on variant level, otherwise it is ignored.
 If several facets have this flag activated, one of them must be filtered to prefer a variant.
 E.g. if you have different variants per "color" and "material", and you set this flag for both facets, variants will be shown if there is either a color or a material filter.
 This setting is ignored if the "variant-picking-strategy" is set to "pickAlways".
+- `min-facet-coverage`: (default: 0.1) Must be a floating value between 0 and 1.
+It defines the share of hits in the result that a facet with its elements should relate to, in order to show that facet.
+For example the color facet with a min-facet-coverage of 0.2 will only be shown, if 20% of the hits have a color attribute.
+- `min-value-count`: (default: 2) An absolute number greater than 0.
+It defines the minimum amount of filter-elements that facet must have in order to be displayed.
+For example a facet with 3 filter-elements won't be shown if its `min-value-count` is set to 5.
+This value is reduced if the whole search-index contains less values for that particular facet field.
+For example if the "sale" field only contains the value "true", then the `min-value-count` is always set to 1, no matter what is set in the configuration.
 - `meta-data`: (default = null) Can be used to add arbitrary data to a facet.
 The value is a simple string map.
 This is useful to add configuration values that can be considered at the implementation side.
 Some internal data is also exposed at that meta-data map (e.g. label and count)